Autism Research

 Autism Research is a bimonthly peer-reviewed medical journal covering research on autism and other pervasive developmental disorders.
 It was established in 2008 and is the official journal of the International Society for Autism Research.

-It is published by Wiley-Blackwell and the editor-in-chief is Anthony J. Bailey (University of British Columbia).
+It is published bimonthly by Wiley-Blackwell.
+The editor-in-chief is David G. Amaral (University of California).

 According to the Journal Citation Reports, the journal has a 2013 impact factor of 4.532, ranking it 4th out of 65 journals in the category "Psychology, Developmental" and 5th out of 49 journals in the category "Behavioral Sciences".

+Editors

+The following persons have been editor-in-chief: